Che Wikise: Criticism and controversies

 On 2 October 2019, Chawinga was refused to appear on the MBC's program "Made on Monday" by radio presenter and dj, Joy Nathu for music reasons.
 He claimed that Nathu does not play his songs on the radio whilst he played everyone's.
-Nathu dinied the alligations and farther banned Chabinga's songs on the radio station.
+Nathu dinied the allegations and farther banned Chabinga's songs on the radio station.

 In August 2019, Chabinga was reported attacking women in his song Ng’weng’weng’we.

 On 10 May 2022, Chawinga's Facebook account was reported to have been hacked.
 The attackers made several posts about illumination as well as promoting their pages.